 - Puyallup/Bonney Lake Inmate Housing Agreement (2017) – Includes adopting resolution

 - Puyallup/Milton Inmate Housing Agreement (2015) – Includes three guaranteed beds

 - Wapato/Bellevue Corrections Detention Agreement (2017) – Applies to adult male prisoners only

 Cities Providing Jail Services to Counties

-- Benton County Justice Center About the Bureau of Corrections - Provides incarceration and alternative program services to all law enforcement jurisdictions within Benton County: Kennewick, Richland, West Richland, Prosser and Benton City (Project began 2000)
+- Benton County Justice Center – Provides incarceration and alternative program services to all law enforcement jurisdictions within Benton County (Kennewick, Richland, West Richland, Prosse,r and Benton City)

 - Chelan County Regional Justice Center – Serves Chelan and Douglas County

-- Martin Hall Juvenile Center - The facility began operation in November 1997 through an agreement among the Boards of County Commissioners in Whitman, Adams, Pend Oreille, Stevens, Douglas, Asotin, Lincoln, Ferry and Spokane counties.
-The Board of Directors is composed of one commissioner from each participating county
+- Martin Hall Juvenile Center – The facility began operation in November 1997 through an agreement among the Boards of County Commissioners in Whitman, Adams, Pend Oreille, Stevens, Douglas, Asotin, Lincoln, Ferry, and Spokane counties.

-Local governments are seeking alternatives to jail to reduce jail overcrowding and effect cost savings.
-The state Department of Corrections provides work programs in which city and counties may become partners.
-Several jurisdictions have their own programs.
-Programs include reporting to the jail during the day, electronic monitoring, work release, work crews, and community service.
+Local governments seek alternatives to jail to reduce jail overcrowding and effect cost savings.
+Cities and counties can partner with the state Department of Corrections’ work programs or offer their own programs.
+Alternatives to incarceration encompasses a variety of treatment or punishment and can include reporting to the jail during the day, electronic monitoring, work release, work crews, and/or community service.